DaThabor/dynamics-365-project-operations/articles/sales/quotes-key-concepts.md

 The amount on a quote is the total across the product-based lines and the project-based lines.

 > [!NOTE]
-> Quotes and quote lines aren't required in PProject Operations.
+> Quotes and quote lines aren't required in Project Operations.
 You can start the project process with a project contract (sold project).
 However, an opportunity is always required, regardless of whether you start with a quote or a project contract.

 ## Project-based quote lines